go-xiaohei/pugo/doc/source/page/docs.md

 ### Development

-`Pugo.Static` keep developing now, but it's available to use in production with following tips:
+`PuGo` keep developing now, but it's available to use in production with following tips:

 - please use release version, not master branch
 - if upgrade, read release-note carefully to migrate data if needed